What is worship?

 Genesis 1:27

-While many might argue that this ‘us’ refers to God and the angels, we know for certain that we’re not made in the image of angels.
+While some might argue that this ‘us’ refers to God and the angels, we know for certain that we’re not made in the image of angels.
 Instead, God said, ‘Let us make mankind in our image and in our likeness,’ indicating that there is a complex and unified personhood within God.

-However, more importantly, it explains how we can incorporate the idea of worship into our daily lives.
 Worship is more than just music and singing; it is the self-sacrificial lifestyle that we live when we surrender to God.
 Most importantly, it is seen in our obedience to His Word.

 The message of grace aligns with God’s nature: the threefold nature of God, that is.
 Jesus was sent by the Father, who in turn sent the Spirit.